NeoGeographyToolkit/StereoPipeline/docs/introduction.rst

 For processing non-terrestrial NASA satellite images, Stereo Pipeline must be installed alongside a copy of the Integrated Software for Imagers and Spectrometers (:term:`ISIS`).
-ISIS is however not required for processing terrestrial images (Digital Globe, World View, etc.).
+ISIS is however not required for processing terrestrial images (DigitalGlobe/Maxar WorldView, etc.).

 ISIS is widely used in the planetary science community for processing raw spacecraft images into high level data products of scientific interest